RADIOLOGY WORKFLOW SOLUTIONS

 • Right to data portability.

-In the context of the performance or initiation of a contract, you must provide those personal data that are required for the performance of the contract or the performance of pre-contractual measures and the associated obligations.
-Furthermore, you must provide those personal data that we are legally obligated to collect.
-Without providing this data, we will not be able to conclude or fulfill a contract with you.
+In the context of the fulfillment or initiation of a contract, you must provide the personal data necessary for the fulfillment of the contract or the implementation of pre-contractual measures and their associated obligations.
+Furthermore, you must provide the personal data that we are required to collect by law.
+We will not be able to conclude or fulfill a contract with you without this data.
 In cases of data collection based on consent, the provision of data by you is voluntary and not mandatory.
-However, if you do not provide consent, we will not be able to provide the services or benefits based on data processing by means of consent.
-You may revoke your consent at any time with effect for the future, even after you have given it.
+However, if you do not give consent, we will not be able to provide the services or benefits based on data processing by means of consent.
+You may withdraw your consent at any time with effect for the future, even after giving it.

 Does automated decision-making or profiling take place?